ImperialCollegeLondon/grad_school_git_course/_episodes/l2-02-remote_repositories.md

 > ## Pulling an updated README
 > When reviewing your new README file online, you have discover a typo and
 > decided to correct it directly in GitHub.
 Modify the README file online and
-> then synchronise the changes with your local repository.
+> then synchronise the changes with your local repository (tip: you can edit
+> any text file directly in GitHub by clicking in [the little pencil button](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-your-repository)
+> in the upper right corner).
 >
 > > ## Solution
 > > ```bash